Chicago Commitment

 • Increased learning within partnerships about the issues they address and potential solutions;

-• Effectively combining resources and building on assets to create a sustainable infrastructure to address urgent issues; and
+• Combined resources and assets that create a sustainable infrastructure to address urgent issues; and

 • A model for civic partnerships that can be adapted and replicated elsewhere.